Washington state Rep. Jim Walsh apologizes for wearing yellow Star of David to protest COVID vaccine rules

 “It’s an echo from history,” Walsh wrote on a Facebook page about the symbol.
 “In the current context, we’re all Jews.”

-His comparison of a publichealth vaccination campaign with the Nazi genocide that killed 6 million Jews during World War II attracted national attention and criticism.
+His comparison of a public health vaccination campaign with the Nazi genocide that killed 6 million Jews during World War II attracted national attention and criticism.

 The Anti-Defamation League’s Pacific Northwest chapter called Walsh’s comparisons “a gross misappropriation of history to advance an ignorant political point of ‘freedom.’
 It is deeply offensive and discounts the painful history of marginalized communities.”